shaqer1/conky-rc/ListMD/notes.md

 ## Trello
 - add colors and alignment
 ## Notes MD
-- add python file to merge all files
+- add alignc/r etc in python file with each line iterated!